redkerry135/sodakits-krita-themes/README.md

 # sodakits-krita-themes

-hello and welcome to my little collection of themes for [Krita](https://krita.org/en/) that I made! this is still a heavy work in progress, so not much is here at the moment.
+hello and welcome to my little collection of themes for [Krita](https://krita.org/en/) that I made!\
+this is still a heavy work in progress, so not much is here at the moment, and colours will be updated frequently

 ### Installation
 1. Download any of the `.colors` files